pamtrak06/edjanger/README.md

 source edocker.unalias
 ```

-## How to activate edocker for a project
+## How to use edocker for a project

 Copy the edocker.properties model in your working docker folder:
 ```bash